 It is therefore easy to see that strategic measures sensitize market operators and regulators to care for the diversity of 5G providers, their risk profiles, as well as the introduction of audited 5G cybersecurity systems in operators’ resources.
 These areas are a response to political challenges from the US administration.
 It is also worth emphasizing the EU’s desire to promote 5G solutions that will be developed in the European Union.

 The second part of the table presents four areas for preventive technical measures :

-- The area Requirements related to supplier processes and equipment is covered in the description of three tools: TM08: Raising security standards in supplier processes through solid purchasing conditions, TM09: Using the EU certificate for 5G network components, customer equipment and supplier processes and TM10: Using the certificate EU for other non-5G ICT products and services (connected devices, cloud services).
-TM08: Affects national regulators, mobile operators and providers.
-TM09 and TM10 relate to national regulators, the European Commission, the EC Cybersecurity Security Agency (ENISA) and Stakeholders.
+- The area Requirements related to supplier processes and equipment are covered in the description of three tools: TM08: Raising security standards in supplier processes through solid purchasing conditions, TM09: Using the EU certificate for 5G network components, customer equipment, and supplier processes and TM10: Using the certificate EU for other non-5G ICT products and services (connected devices, cloud services).
+TM08: Affects national regulators, mobile operators, and providers.
+TM09 and TM10 relate to national regulators, the European Commission, the EC Cybersecurity Security Agency (ENISA), and Stakeholders.